PeronGH/deno-new-bing/README.md

 ## TODO

+- [ ] Jailbreak by default
 - [ ] Remove extra code copied from original repo
-- [ ] Jailbreak by default
+- [ ] Make it more configurable

 ## Example